Makeshift memorial in Surfside unites families and friends

 But for some, the memories are keeping them hopeful.

-There is another memorial site just blocks away on 93rd st. and Bryon ave.
+There is another memorial site just blocks away at the corner of 93rd Street and Bryon Avenue.
 At these sites, faith and prayers are what many families are holding onto.

 Melissa Marrero at WSFL first reported this story.